jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

     AssertionError: 31 != '00:31

-  ``duration`` returns the difference as minutes but the tests expects them as hours and minutes.
-I need a way to convert the difference to hours and minutes
+  ``duration`` returns the difference as minutes.
+I need a way to convert the difference to hours and minutes to match the expectations of the tests

 * I add the `unittest.skip decorator`_ to disable the failing tests while I test a solution